 A 1031 exchange in real estate is an exchange that happens by selling one investment property to purchase another.
-If a transaction qualifies as a 1031 exchange, the capital gain taxes can be deferred indefinitely.
-Normally, you would have to pay a significant amount of capital gain taxes when swapping investment properties.
-But with a 1031 exchange, that is no longer necessary.
-This gives investors the chance to try a different class of real estate without getting hit with a large tax burden.
+If a transaction qualifies as a 1031 exchange, you are not required to recognize a gain or loss..
+Normally, you would have to pay capital gain taxes when swapping investment properties.
+But with a 1031 exchange, that may not be necessary.
+This gives investors the chance to try a different class of real estate, potentially without getting hit with a large tax burden.

 The term “1031 exchange” is taken from the Internal Revenue Service (IRS) code Section 1031 which talks about swapping one investment property for another.
 It is also known as a like-kind exchange or a Starker.
 If the swap meets the requirements, you will have either no tax or limited tax due at the time of the exchange.

-There is no limit to how many times you can do a 1031 exchange or how often you can do it.
-But it has plenty of moving parts that investors need to understand before attempting it.
+A 1031 exchange has plenty of moving parts that investors need to understand before attempting it.
 Ensuring that the exchange follows certain qualifications will help keep it tax-deferred.

 Some investors use 1031 exchanges to gain profit on each swap while avoiding tax.
 Done properly, they can avoid paying tax until they sell for cash many years later.

 Work with a qualified intermediary to understand the intricate details of a 1031 exchange.
-A qualified intermediary is a professional third-party company that accommodates the exchange process.
+A qualified intermediary is a professional third-party company that assists in the exchange process.
 Their job is to keep investors from making mistakes that could affect their tax-advantaged sale.

 How Do You Qualify for a 1031 Exchange?